Se Habla Español | Available 24/7

 Medical and recreational marijuana is legal in Illinois.
 However, many restrictions are imposed on its possession, especially in relation to age, the amount possessed, past criminal record, and the location where you were found to be in possession.

-Marijuana Possession Law Applicable to Individuals Over 21
+Marijuana Possession Law Applicable to Individuals Over 21 Years of Age

 As per Section 4(a) of the Cannabis Control Act, a person under the age of 21 in possession of cannabis is in violation of civil law.
 A marijuana civil law violation may be punishable by a fine only.
 On the other hand, an Illinois resident above 21 can legally have the following cannabis products: